leonward/OpenFPC/docs/INSTALL.md

   $ openfpc-client --help
 ```

-To actually interact with you OpenFPC Node (Default_Node), you can use the openfpc-client.
+To actually interact with your new OpenFPC Node (Default_Node), you can use the openfpc-client.
 The openfpc-client is a client application that talks with either an OpenFPC Node or OpenFPC Proxy over the network.
 This allows you to use a local tool on your workstation to search, extract, save and fetch pcaps from the remote device capturing data.
 By default openfpc-client tries to connect to the server localhost on TCP:4242.
 Check openfpc-client --help to find out how to specify a remote node (--server --port).